View Steven Welty's Obituary on emissourian.com and share memories

 |

-A funeral service for Steven Welty, 28, Lonedell, was held Tuesday, Jan.
-7, at 2 p.m. at Russell Colonial Funeral Home, St. Clair.
+Funeral services were held at 2 p.m.
+Tuesday, Jan.
+7, at Russell Colonial Funeral Home, St. Clair, with the Rev. Scott Welty officiating.